genesistoxical/crystal-folders/README.md

 </p>

 ## Features
-* Customize many folders in seconds.
+* Customize many folders in a few seconds.
-* Add folders within Documents, Pictures, etc. with one click.
+* Add folders located inside Documents, Pictures, etc. with one click
 * Drag and drop option.
-* Choose between different default icons or your own.
+* Choose from seven default icon colors or your own.
 * Option to include subfolders.
 * Possibility to remove directories from the list once added.
-* Number of folders and subfolders to customize.
+* Displays folders and subfolders number to customize.
 * Option to create portable folders with a custom icon. [𝐢](#details)
 * Avoid duplication of folders that have been previously added.
 * Notifications directly on the desktop.